martinbednar/jsrestrictor/tests/integration_tests/README.md

 Open testing page [https://polcak.github.io/jsrestrictor/test/test.html](https://polcak.github.io/jsrestrictor/test/test.html) and click on button *Show GPS data*.
 Firefox will ask you if you want to enable the page to access location.
 Check option *Remember this decision* and then click *Allow*.

-Google Chrome is already prepared in default state for testing web browser extensions, the Chrome settings do not need to be changed.
+Google Chrome is already almost prepared in default state for testing web browser extensions, the Chrome settings do not need to be changed.

+Finally, try to search "FIT VUT" with Google search engine [https://www.google.com/](https://www.google.com/) in both web browsers.
+You may be asked to confirm conditions of personal data protection and licence agreement.
+Confirm it manually.
+Tests are not prepared to automatically confirm mentioned agreements.

 ## Update tests configuration